Frexspar: "Today? That would be like you, perverse and inconvenient. The worst possible moment for my ministry. Naturally."

 - Not really a "maternity" crisis, since in this case the birth is an egg hatching, but seen in the third book of the Temeraire series.
 Of all the times for a baby dragon to hatch, it would have to be just as the cast is on the run through enemy territory with almost no food, right?

-- Star Trek: Voyager: B'Elanna, the ship's chief engineer, goes into labor as the series finale is starting.
+- B'Elanna Torres, the ship's chief engineer, goes into labor as the series finale is starting.